floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 The source code of monolith and modular monolith applications is stored in the same repository.
 This makes enacting changes to the codebase easier, as developers can modify multiple modules or layers at the same time.
 In contract, microservices are usually stored in separate repositories, due to the independent nature of the services @kucukoglu_2022.
+Monolith architecture makes modification across functional domains possible as well, although it introduces fragility due to the tight coupling of the code @su_li_2024.

 In #cite(<conway_1968>, form: "year"), #cite_author(<conway_1968>) observed that the structure of a software system is often influenced by the communication structure of the organization that develops it @conway_1968.
 The modular nature of modular monolith and microservices architectures makes it easier to align the architecture with the organization structure, while the inherent structure of a monolith architecture does not provide this ability.